Wildsong/docker-varnish/README.md

    docker stack deploy --with-registry-auth -c compose.yaml varnish

 Make sure both of the services are starting!
 But give it some time!
-(A minute is plenty)
+(A minute is plenty) Hitch will complain about not being able to find Varnish, and restart a few times before Varnish comes online.
+You can watch the "REPLICAS" column here and eventually it should show "1/1".

    docker service ls